 Anti-democratic actors

-Cleavages manifest in ethnic, regional and social conflicts.
-The political, social and economic causes for the outbreak of the former civil war still exist.
-Before the war, conflicting political forces in the country were unable to foster stability and development.
-Afterwards, APC and SLPP primarily reorganized and consolidated themselves in their respective strongholds.
-The last election deepened the ethnoregional divide, due to the rhetoric of the political leaders.
-Neither APC nor SLPP positioned themselves as representatives of all Sierra Leoneans, regardless of ethnicity.
-The general, public perception is that one is either red (APC) or green (SLPP).
+Cleavages manifest themselves in ethnic, regional and social conflicts.
+The political, social and economic causes of the outbreak of the war still exist.
+Before the war, conflicting political forces were unable to foster stability and development.
+After the war, the APC and SLPP reorganized and consolidated themselves in their respective strongholds.
+The general election in 2018 deepened the country’s ethno-regional divide due to the rhetoric of political leaders.
+Neither the APC nor the SLPP positioned themselves as representatives of all Sierra Leoneans, regardless of ethnicity.
+The general public perception is that one is either red (APC) or green (SLPP).
+In the run-up to the 2023 elections, this pattern has repeated itself.
+Defaming political opponents, confrontational rhetoric and political violence deepen existing cleavages.

 Cleavage / conflict management

-When the civil war ended in 2002 after 11 years, reconciliation initiatives were paramount on the post-conflict agenda of both domestic and international actors.
+When the civil war ended in 2002, reconciliation initiatives were paramount on the post-conflict agenda of domestic and international actors.

-The Sierra Leone TRC was formed as part of the peace agreement between the government and the RUF.
+The Sierra Leone Truth and Reconciliation Commission was formed as part of the peace agreement between the government and the RUF rebels.
 It operated from 2002 to 2004, recording statements throughout the country and conducting public hearings.
 In its final report, it included the names of individual perpetrators and numerous recommendations for the government.
 The commission called for, among other things, better political leadership, a fight against corruption, the implementation of a human rights culture, governmental accountability, democracy and the rule of law.

-The Special Court of Sierra Leone began operations in 2002 as a hybrid international criminal tribunal.
-Set up by the Sierra Leonean government and the U.N., it had the mandate to try those with the greatest responsibility for war crimes committed against civilians.
-The Special Court completed its mandate in 2013.
-Eight defendants from three warring parties, and, most notably, the former president of Liberia, Charles Taylor, were convicted.
+The Special Court for Sierra Leone began operations as a hybrid international criminal tribunal in 2002.
+Set up by the Sierra Leonean government and the UN, it had the mandate to try those with the greatest responsibility for war crimes committed against civilians.
+Eight defendants from three warring parties, most notably the former president of Liberia, Charles Taylor, were convicted.
+The Special Court completed its mandate in 2013, and a Residual Special Court for Sierra Leone was established.

 Reconciliation